Sagoia/GLOVE/README.md

 # Prerequisites

-As a prerequisite for correct functioning, GLOVE must be linked to a Vulkan driver implementation which supports **VK_KHR_maintenance1** extension, mandatory for OpenGL to Vulkan Coordinates conversion (left handed to right handed coordinate system).
+The minimum Vulkan loader version must be 1.0.24.

-Also, the minimum Vulkan loader version must be 1.0.24.
+Optionally, GLOVE supports the **VK_KHR_maintenance1** extension, used for OpenGL to Vulkan Coordinates conversion (left handed to right handed coordinate system).

 # Tested with the following configurations